Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Transversal gates

 In particular, the claim is that there exists an integer $k$ such that a logical $\rot n$ is implemented by applying $\rot n^{-k}$ to qubits in $T$ and $\rot n^k$ to the rest, \emph{i.e.} in $T'$.
-This gate maps, for any given subset $Q'\subseteq Q$,
+The resulting gate maps, for any given subset $A\subseteq Q$,

 where $|\vect 0\rangle$ is the state with all physical spins up $|0\rangle^{\otimes |Q|}$.
-In the code subspace the stabilizers have eigenvalue 1 and thus encoded states are superpositions of states $X_{Q'}|\vect 0\rangle$ with $X_{Q'}$ a product of several $X$-type gauge generators and possible $X_Q$.
+In the code subspace the stabilizers have eigenvalue 1 and thus encoded states are superpositions of states $X_{A}|\vect 0\rangle$ with $X_{A}$ a product of several $X$-type gauge generators and possible $X_Q$.
 Taking $Z_Q$ to be the logical $Z$ operator, an encoded state $|a\rangle$, $a=0,1$, is a superposition of states of the form